Murder and Manslaughter

 Penalties for Murder

 The maximum penalty for murder is life imprisonment.
 Often sentences can be less depending on the circumstances.
-Depending on your intention and characteristics of the deceased may impact
+Depending on your intention and characteristics of the deceased may impact you sentence.
+For example the death of certain people such as public officers, police officers, emergency service workers, health professionals, teachers and minors may attract a more severe sentence.
+The average sentence for murder is 25 years and the average non-parole period is 20 years.

 The crime of Manslaughter is defined under s18 of the Crimes Act 1990 (NSW) as the unlawful killing of another person through unintentional or accidental circumstances based of your actions and omissions.
 This is less serious than murder but still a serious charge to be faced with.